 – [MS: in RR No. 5.394, some Administrations expressed the view that, the use of the band 2 300-2 390 MHz by the aeronautical mobile service for telemetry has priority over other uses by the mobile services.
 Some other Administrations expressed the view that, use of the band 2 360-2 400 MHz by the aeronautical mobile service for telemetry has priority over other uses by the mobile services.

 TT&C applications in the Aeronautical Mobile Service (AMS) are currently using aeronautical mobile telemetry (AMT) in the 2 200-2 290 MHz for telemetry and 2 025-2 110 MHz for command shared with other services including SOS, EESS, and SRS and upper S-band 2 360-2 395 MHz for telemetry.]

-A.3.2 Application of existing mobile satellite service radio regulations
+A1.2 Application of existing mobile satellite service radio regulations

-The operation of existing aeronautical MSS systems in the above-identified frequency bands are regulated under existing RR provisions.
+The operation of MSS systems providing aeronautical radiocommunications in the above-identified frequency bands are regulated under existing RR provisions.
 The existing RR Article 9 procedures are adequate to capture any new coordination requirements in the operation of MSS earth stations onboard sub-orbital vehicles in the 1.6/1.5 GHz bands that result with other MSS satellite systems and networks, and other space services operating in the 1.6/1.5 GHz bands.

-This approach would permit the existing frequency coordination procedures identified under Section II of RR Article 9 to remain applicable in the coordination and operation of MSS communications to sub-orbital vehicles, during the intervals of time when a sub-orbital vehicle is considered to be in space.
+This approach would permit the existing frequency coordination procedures identified under Section II of RR Article 9 to remain applicable in the coordination and operation of MSS communications to sub-orbital vehicles, during the intervals of time when a sub-orbital vehicle is in space.

 For coordination and protection of terrestrial services, is noted that the operation of MSS earth stations on sub-orbital vehicles in space would result in less interference to terrestrial services, relative to the comparable case of an MSS earth station operating on the Earth’s surface or within the Earth’s atmosphere on an aircraft.
 This reduction in the potential for interference at the Earth’s surface results from the increased separation of the MSS earth station to the Earth when operating in regions of space.